Java .Blend Viewer

 src: Source code of the viewer application.

-jb-examples: Some examples showing reading and writing of .blend files.
+jb-examples: Some examples demonstrating reading and writing of .blend files.

 Import in Eclipse